top of page

 2. The Parasympathetic Nervous System (PNS): Often called the "rest and digest" system, this promotes relaxation, slows heart rate, and prepares the body for sleep.

-For a more details look at the nervous system then check out my previous post here.
+For a more detailed look at the nervous system, then check out my previous post here.

 The Sleep-Thought Cycle